 Release Date: September 23, 2021

-A copy of Sable for PC was provided for the purpose of this review.
+The PC version of Sable was provided and played for the purpose of this review.